StanForever/awesome-websites/README.md

 * [https://goalkicker.com](https://goalkicker.com/) : FREE programming books. :free:
 * [http://gettingstartedwithchef.com](http://gettingstartedwithchef.com/) : Learn how to configure, manage and provision cloud servers with Chef by following practical examples with real world applications.
 * [https://gtmetrix.com](https://gtmetrix.com/) : Analyze your site’s speed and make it faster.
 GTmetrix gives you insight on how well your site loads and provides actionable recommendations on how to optimize it. :chart_with_upwards_trend:
+* [http://www.getnotify.com](http://www.getnotify.com/) : This website tracks whether the emails sent by you were opened and read by the receiver.
+Moreover, it also provides the recipient’s IP Address, location, browser details, and more.
+* [http://ge.tt](http://ge.tt/) : Quickly send a file to someone, they can even preview it before downloading.

 ## H :
 * [http://www.1happybirthday.com](http://www.1happybirthday.com/) : Birthday songs for a Happy Birthday. :birthday: